with Walx Dorset

 Tread in the footsteps of smugglers along one of the world’s most famous rambles, the South West Coast Path.
 Enjoy the views along England's longest national trail as you imagine the thrilling tales of smuggling and dastardly deeds made famous by the J. Meade Faulkner novel, Moonfleet.

 For families, the Rodwell Trail is a level 2 mile walking and cycling route, teeming with wildlife it follows the trackbed of the old Weymouth to Portland Railway.

 The Sika Trail is a popular 7 mile circular walking and cycling through Wareham Forest.
 Stroll through the pine trees and heathland and if you're lucky you might spot a Sika Deer which the trail is named after.

 If you’re a seasoned walker and crave the challenge of a long distance hike, we have plenty of trails to keep your step count in check.
 The Dorset section of the Wessex Ridgeway runs from Ashmore in the north, past ancient hill forts and the Cerne Abbas Giant on its winding way to the coast at Lyme Regis, and the Stour Valley Way follows the magnificent River Stour on its journey to Christchurch Harbour.

 There are many opportunities to join guided Dorset walks and tours are available on a wide variety of themes.
 Whether you're looking for Nordic walking, a history tour or want to go fossil hunting, we've got the perfect guided tour for you.

 Take a guided ghost tour and learn the dark secrets of Dorset’s towns as you tiptoe down narrow streets and alleyways.

-Explore somewhere new with a fun quiz element.
+Why not explore somewhere new with a fun quiz?
 Dorset Treasure Trails offer easy to follow routes with clues to crack as you take in the fascinating sights along the way.